Academics

 1894 Military program established

 Military science and tactics were first taught at NC State.
-Students, all male at this time, were designated cadets and required to attend drill.
+Students, all men at this time, were designated cadets and required to attend drill.

 1895 Poultry Division added to North Carolina Agricultural Experiment Station